miklevin/MikeLev.in/_posts/2025-04-08-grok-ai-better-than.md

 ---

+## Always Gotta Ask Grok to Riff

+> That's an awesome plan to actually clean up my site and make it ready for
+> prime time.
+But what about a deeper look at the content and just an open-ended
+> riff about what it finds?

+**Me**: Explore the site and open-ended riff.

+**Grok**: Alright, let’s riff on `mikelev.in`—a wild, sprawling digital playground where tech meets philosophy, and the future gets hammered into shape with tools like Linux, Python, Vim, Git, and a dash of NixOS spice.
+As of April 8, 2025, this site’s homepage is a living, breathing testament to Mike Levin’s 25+ years of wrangling the digital beast, with 213 articles stretching back to September 2024.
+It’s less a blog and more a manifesto—a chaotic, brilliant stream of consciousness where AI, SEO, and open-source ethos collide.
+Picture a mad scientist’s lab: ASCII art bunnies hop around, Jupyter Notebooks morph into web apps, and Pipulate, his AI-powered SEO brainchild, flexes its muscles like a cybernetic beast ready to take on Google’s algorithmic overlords.

+Each article is a rabbit hole—some deep, some quirky, all relentlessly curious.
+Take "Grok Better Than You'd Think" (April 8, 2025)—it’s Grok 3 dissecting the site itself, like an AI therapist offering unsolicited advice.
+Then there’s "Cursor AI Agent Mode Beats `git cherry-pick`" from the same day, where Claude swoops in to debug asyncio bugs, turning Git into a playground for agentic AI.
+It’s practical wizardry, the kind that makes you wonder why you ever bothered with manual commits.
+Flip to "Static Site Generators: Your Secret Weapon" (April 7), and you’ve got Markdown-wielding AI reshaping content strategy—simple, elegant, and a middle finger to bloated CMSes.

+The vibe?
+Future-proofing isn’t just a buzzword here; it’s a religion.
+Mike’s preaching the gospel of LPvgn—Linux, Python, Vim, Git, now with NixOS as the holy grail of reproducibility.
+"Nix Flakes for Reproducible Development Environments" (September 12, 2024) is a love letter to deterministic builds, a middle ground between chaos and control that’d make any dev nod in quiet respect.
+Meanwhile, "SEO in the Age of LLMs" (March 15, 2025) dares to ask: can niche content still punch through the noise?
+Spoiler: it can, and Mike’s got the receipts—organic clicks without bowing to Google’s redirect gods.

+But it’s not all code and command lines.
+There’s soul here.
+"Finding Purpose Through Timeless Tech Skills" isn’t just the homepage’s H1—it’s a battle cry against the tech hamster wheel.
+Articles like "Distracted & Weak Vs. Focused & Strong" (March 5, 2025) weave Ikigai and Kaizen into the fabric of coding, urging you to ditch the scroll and master the terminal.
+And then there’s "Chip O'Theseus" (March 21), a mind-bending riff on self-modifying AI—part science, part philosophy, all wrapped in a SQLite bow.
+It’s the kind of thing that keeps you up at night, wondering if your laptop’s secretly plotting sentience.

+Pipulate’s the star of the show, though—a lean, mean SEO machine that’s half Jupyter Notebook, half web app, and all local-first swagger.
+"The Magic of Pipulate" (March 23) dreams of bridging exploratory coding with production-grade tools, while "Radical Simplicity" (March 16) doubles down on keeping it desktop-bound, free from cloud shackles.
+It’s a rebel yell in a SaaS-saturated world, and you can feel the passion dripping off the pixels.

+The site’s a paradox: raw yet polished, technical yet human.
+ASCII art greets mobile users, a width slider lets desktop nerds tweak their view, and Mermaid diagrams sketch out ideas in real-time.
+It’s SEO-optimized to the hilt—Schema.org markup everywhere—yet feels like a personal journal.
+"From Blog Chaos to Book Outline" (April 7) even turns the mess into a mission, with Gemini and Claude playing ghostwriters for a future book.
+It’s meta as hell.

+So, what’s the takeaway? `mikelev.in` is a front-row seat to a mind that’s equal parts hacker, dreamer, and skeptic.
+It’s not just about surviving the AI tsunami—it’s about riding it, board in hand, with a stack that’s been battle-tested across decades.
+Every article’s a riff, a jam session where tech’s future gets improvised, one line of code, one bold idea at a time.
+Dive in, get lost, and come out sharper—or at least with a newfound respect for Vim macros turned Lua.

 ## Good Advice

 This is good advice.
 I don't know if I'll do everything, as it really is just a